kamahell87/kamahell87.github.io/_posts/2022-01-06-wireguard-vpn.md

 tags: wireguard homelab self-hosted docker vpn
 ---

-Rather than expose some services in your homelab to the _wild_ public internet, wouldn't it be better if you can access them safely anywhere you are?
+Rather than expose some services in your homelab to the _wild_ public internet, wouldn't it be better if you can access them safely from anywhere you are?
 Maybe from your phone?
 Well, I like the idea, and I set up a **VPN** to accomplish this mission.\
 If you don't know what a VPN is, take a look at [this](https://en.wikipedia.org/wiki/Virtual_private_network).\
 I am not going to lie, networking is not my strongest point, but [WireGuard](https://www.wireguard.com/) is so easy to set up that anyone can do it!\